 For the purpose of this list, it’s worth noting that the movies listed here aren’t necessarily bad films — they are in some circumstances — but they can also merely pale in comparison to other films nominated that same year, lacking anywhere near the same amount of influence on the art form.

 Out of Africa

 The Greatest Show on Earth

-Now, let’s take a look at the films that actually made the list:
+Now, let’s take a look at the films that made the list:

-If you’ve been able to sit through Dances With Wolves more than once, more power to you.
-Essentially, Dances With Wolves boils down to long-winded discussion of an already featured premise.
+If you’ve been able to sit through Dances With Wolves more than once, more power to you!
+Essentially, Dances With Wolves boils down to a long-winded discussion of an already tired premise.
 You know where the story is going, and you have to wait way too long for it to get there.
+(Almost four hours!!!)

 The Academy decided that Kevin Costner staring out into the distance was a better choice, however.

 #9: Around the World in 80 Days (1956)